CAAF has granted another of my petitions in a case.

 In the beginning, the client and his family were discouraged and did not think they could get any help on appeal.

-A conviction through any means?
+Getting a conviction through any means?

 Because of the political and leadership pressures to get convictions in sexual assault cases, some prosecutors are resorting to almost any means they think necessary.
 In United States v.
 Garcia that included government misconduct by using UCI in their argument and arguing that Garcia should be convicted because he invoked his right to have a trial and right to confront the accusations.
 The result is that the Army Court of Criminal Appeals dismissed the sexual assault and forcible sodomy charges.
 The court did leave intact some minor sexual harassment allegations.
 But most importantly, the client does not have to register as a sex offender and is not a convicted rapist.
 The court noted: